-No. In order to protect the privacy of the applicant, we only share information about the status of an application with that applicant.
+No. To protect the privacy of the applicant, we only share information on the status of an application with the applicant.

-No. An applicant is free to take whichever test is most convenient for them.
+There is no preference.
+An applicant is free to take whichever test is most convenient.

 Applicants applying for the dual degree with the law school may substitute the LSAT for the GRE or GMAT.
-Otherwise, the GRE and the GMAT are the only accepted tests.
+Otherwise, the GRE and the GMAT are the only acceptable tests.

 Yes.
 The GRE or the GMAT is required of all applicants.

-We strongly recommend taking the test by December 1st for applicants who apply by the scholarship deadline.
+We strongly recommend taking the test by December 1st for applicants who wish to apply by the scholarship deadline.
 It is recommended to take the test by June 15th for the July 1st deadline.
-We are unable to guarantee that we will be able to evaluate and make a decision on the application for those applicants who take the test after the recommended dates.
-In that case, the application could be deferred to the next semester for consideration.
+Please note that we are unable to guarantee an evaluation and decision will be made in time for a student to enroll in the next semester, should they take a test after the recommended dates.
+In these instances, the application could be deferred to the following semester for consideration.

 I took the GRE or GMAT and want to send the scores to USC.
 What is the institution code and department code?

-We will receive the scores as long as the institution code was listed.
+We will receive the scores as long as the institution code was correctly listed.

-USC Price only evaluates the highest composite score received.
-You can take the test again if you are unsatisfied with your original score.
-The highest test scores will be what are used in the evaluation of your application.
+USC Price only evaluates the highest score from each section (verbal/quantitative) of the test received.
+You may take the test again if you are unsatisfied with your original score.
+Only the highest test scores will be used in the evaluation of your application.